-During Hakitonmuya the Hopi people work together to prepare for the growing season.
-A time when the earliest crops are planted, special dishes are prepared from cornmeal and much hunting is done, each individual is given specific tasks to complete.
+During Hakitonmuya, the Hopi people work together to prepare for the growing season.
+Hakitonmuya, also called “the waiting season,” occurs in May, and marks the beginning of the planting season.
+Although it is too early for most crops to be planted, bean, pumpkin, and watermelon seeds can be put into the soil, symbolizing the start of the growing season.
+When these earliest crops are planted, special dishes are prepared from cornmeal, and much hunting is done.
+Noone in the tribe is inactive during Hakitonmuya; each individual is given specific tasks to complete.

-Called “the left-handed hunter,” Siyangephoya is a strong and skillful hunter, though he moves rather strangely.
-Carrying his bow in the hand opposite that used by most hunters, the Katsina bobs as he moves – always taking small steps.
+Called “the left-handed hunter,” Siyangephoya is strong and skillful, though he moves rather strangely.
+Carrying his bow in the hand opposite that used by most hunters, this Katsina bobs as he moves – always taking small steps.

-A powerful and revered figure across Native American tribes, the wolf is an incredible hunter – called Kweo by the Hopi people.The wolf Katsina always has big, sharp teeth and can be seen carrying a stick with leaves.
-This stick represents the bushes he hides in while stalking his prey; the same Katsinam he typically dances with.
+A powerful and revered figure across Native American tribes, the wolf is an incredible hunter – called Kweo by the Hopi people.The wolf Katsina always has big, sharp teeth and can be seen carrying a ceremonial staff with prayer feathers and greenery .
+This stick represents the prayers he sends up to the gods for a successful hunt and the bushes he hides in while stalking his prey who are the Katsinam he typically appears with.

 Called “the big forehead,” Wukoqala is a good hunter who provides encouragement to the young boys of the village.
-Although he has not appeared to the Hopi people for many years, he remains an important hunting symbol to the Hopi people.
+Although he has not appeared to the Hopi people for many years, he remains an important hunting symbol.